oracle-quickstart/oci-hpc/README.md

 $ max_nodes --include_cluster_names xxx yyy zzz --> where xxx, yyy, zzz are cluster names.
 Provide a space separated list of cluster names to be considered for displaying the information about clusters and maximum number of nodes distributed evenly per partition

+## validation.py usage

+Use the alias "validate" to run the python script validation.py.
+You can run this script only from bastion.

+The script performs these checks.
+-> Check the number of nodes is consistent across resize, /etc/hosts, slurm, topology.conf, OCI console, inventory files.
+Also check whether md5 sum of /etc/hosts file on all nodes matches that on bastion
+-> PCIe bandwidth check
+-> GPU Throttle check
+-> Standalone /etc/hosts md5 sum validation

+Provide at least one argument: [-n NUM_NODES] [-p PCIE] [-g GPU_THROTTLE] [-e ETC_HOSTS]

+Optional argument with [-n NUM_NODES] [-p PCIE] [-g GPU_THROTTLE]: [-cn CLUSTER_NAMES] Provide a file that lists each cluster on a separate line for which you want to validate the number of nodes and/or pcie check and/or gpu throttle check.

+Below are some examples for running this script.

+validate -n y --> This will validate that the number of nodes is consistent across resize, /etc/hosts, slurm, topology.conf, OCI console, inventory files.
+It will also check whether md5 sum of /etc/hosts file on all nodes matches that on bastion.
+The clusters considered will be the default cluster if any and cluster(s) found in /opt/oci-hpc/autoscaling/clusters directory.
+The number of nodes considered will be from the resize script using the clusters we got before.

+validate -n y -cn <cluster name file> --> This will validate that the number of nodes is consistent across resize, /etc/hosts, slurm, topology.conf, OCI console, inventory files.
+It will also check whether md5 sum of /etc/hosts file on all nodes matches that on bastion.
+The clusters considered will be from the file specified by -cn option.
+The number of nodes considered will be from the resize script using the clusters from the file.

+validate -p y --> This will run the pcie bandwidth check.
+The clusters considered will be the default cluster if any and cluster(s) found in /opt/oci-hpc/autoscaling/clusters directory.
+The number of nodes considered will be from the resize script using the clusters we got before.

+validate -p y -cn <cluster name file> --> This will run the pcie bandwidth check.
+The clusters considered will be from the file specified by -cn option.
+The number of nodes considered will be from the resize script using the clusters from the file.

+validate -p <pcie host file> --> This will run the pcie bandwidth check on the hosts provided in the file given.
+The pcie host file should have a host name on each line.

+validate -g y --> This will run the GPU throttle check.
+The clusters considered will be the default cluster if any and cluster(s) found in /opt/oci-hpc/autoscaling/clusters directory.
+The number of nodes considered will be from the resize script using the clusters we got before.

+validate -g y -cn <cluster name file> --> This will run the GPU throttle check.
+The clusters considered will be from the file specified by -cn option.
+The number of nodes considered will be from the resize script using the clusters from the file.

+validate -g <gpu check host file> --> This will run the GPU throttle check on the hosts provided in the file given.
+The gpu check host file should have a host name on each line.

+You can combine all the options together such as: validate -n y -p y -g y -cn <cluster name file>

+If you only want to run the md5 sum check (matches that of bastion) on some hosts, use the -e option.
+Example: validate -e <host file> --> Check whether md5 sum of /etc/hosts file matches that on bastion.
+The hosts considered will be from the file provided.
+The host file should have a host name on each line.